 Filtering support is provided by the CosNotifyFilter module and related interfaces, inherited from the Notification Service.
-Developers who use filters should have a good understanding of CosNotifyFilter and should refer to the sections in the

-OMG's Notification Service Specification and the OpenFusion Notification Service Guide which describe the Filter, FilterFactory, and FilterAdmin interfaces 1
+Developers who use filters should have a good understanding of CosNotifyFilter and should refer to the sections in the OMG's Notification Service Specification and the OpenFusion Notification Service Guide which describe the Filter, FilterFactory, and FilterAdmin interfaces.
+(In addition to the standard Filter interface described here, there is also a MappingFilter interface: information on Mapping Filters is provided in the referenced texts.)

-Although a detailed discussion of filtering is beyond the scope of this manual, basic information and guidance on creating and managing filters are provided on this topic under Creating a Consumer Client for the NotifyLog on page 63.
+Although a detailed discussion of filtering is beyond the scope of this manual, basic information and guidance on creating and managing filters are provided on this topic under "Creating a Consumer Client for the NotifyLog".